gmboowa/rMAP-2.0/README.md

 }
 ```

-> If you primarily run on Terra, keep Terra-specific notes in `docs/terra.md` and reference them from the HPC/cloud section.
+> If you primarily run on Terra, keep Terra-specific notes in `docs/terra.md` & reference them from the HPC/cloud section.

-### B4) Suggested folder layout in the repo
+### Suggested folder layout in the repo

 ```text
 rMAP-2.0/